 3. Watching Spinner Dolphins in the Maldives

-We recently visited the Maldives for a bit of relaxing.
-When one of the resorts we were staying at suggested we go on a dolphin watching sunset cruise I was a little dubious.
-I’m know how touristy dolphin activities can be so we almost canceled, but at the suggestion of the staff we committed to go.
+We recently visited the Maldives for a bit of relaxation.
+When one of the resorts we were staying at suggested we go on a dolphin-watching sunset cruise, I was a little dubious.
+I know how touristy dolphin activities can be, so we almost canceled, but we committed to going at the staff’s suggestion.

 What happened later was the highlight of our trip to The Maldives.
 Many of the dolphins in the Maldives are called spinner dolphins.
-When they get excited they will jump high out of the water and spin.
-They seem to be all over the Maldives so when boats take you out to spot them they will drive to where they think they are and clap and make whistles to get the dolphins excited.
+When they get excited, they jump high out of the water and spin.
+They seem to be all over the Maldives, so when boats take you out to spot them, they will drive to where they think they are, clap, and make whistles to excite the dolphins.

 4. Swimming with Sea Turtles in The Galapagos

-A cruise around the Galapagos is a bucket list worthy travel experience.
-It’s without a doubt the best way to see the Galapagos Isles off the coast of Ecuador.
+A cruise around the Galapagos is a bucket-list-worthy travel experience.
+It’s undoubtedly the best way to see the Galapagos Isles off the coast of Ecuador.
 The amount of wildlife you can see on the relatively untouched islands is amazing.
-That’s just what’s on land as when you step off the gorgeous islands you’ll find deep blue Pacific water abundant in marine life.
+That’s just what’s on land, as when you step off the gorgeous islands, you’ll find deep blue Pacific water abundant in marine life.

-It’s a place unlike any other on earth and it’s easy to understand how the islands provided inspiration for Charles Darwin.
-However “unlike any other places on earth” usually come with a high price tag, and the Galapagos is no exception.
-Due to strict regulations on boat numbers, visitors, and itineraries only about 75,000 people a year get to take a Galapagos Islands cruise meaning there are no mass tourism outlets here.
+It’s a place unlike any other on earth, and it’s easy to understand how the islands provided inspiration for Charles Darwin.
+However, “unlike any other places on earth” usually come with a high price tag, and the Galapagos is no exception.
+Due to strict regulations on boat numbers, visitors, and itineraries, only about 75,000 people a year get to take a Galapagos Islands cruise, which means there is no mass tourism.

 Many of the wildlife creatures that can be seen in the Galapagos have never even seen humans before.
 There are no cages, no attractions, and no humans benefiting from exploited animals.
 Everything here is just wild – the way it should be!

 Our favorite experience in the Galapagos would have to be snorkeling with sea turtles who don’t seem bothered at all by the few tourists around.
 It’s amazing to just swim with them and observe.
-No touching of any animals is allowed in the Galapagos of any kind and doing so may result in a fine or even Ecuadorian jail time!
+No touching of any animals is allowed in the Galapagos, and doing so may result in a fine or even Ecuadorian jail time!

 5. Diving with Bull Sharks in Costa Rica

-By “chumming” the water (throwing dead and bloody fish into the ocean) they attract sharks.
+They attract sharks by “chumming” the water (throwing dead and bloody fish into the ocean).
 This allows them to advertise to tourists that they will be guaranteed to see sharks.
 The problem with this is that it confuses the sharks and also alters their natural behavior.
 If food for these animals is repeatedly and systematically thrown into the water, the sharks will come to rely on this as the there main source of food.
 They become lazy, knowing that they can get food from the same place at the same time every day.

-Interacting with sharks in an ethical manner, where they are just going about their natural behavior, can never be “100% Guaranteed”.
-There are very few places in the world where you can dive with sharks and know that they never have been baited.
-However, in Costa Rica on the northwest Pacific coast, it was discovered that Bull Sharks like to congregate in the waters around “Bat Islands”.
+Interacting with sharks ethically, where they are just going about their natural behavior, can never be “100% Guaranteed”.
+There are very few places in the world where you can dive with sharks and know that they have never been baited.
+However, in Costa Rica on the northwest Pacific coast, it was discovered that Bull Sharks like to congregate in the waters around “Bat Islands.”

 6. Penguin Watching in Punta Tombo, Argentina

 They migrate here every year from southern Brazil for nesting.
-The area has been protected since 1979 which helped a lot to increase the local population of Magellanic penguins.
-Park rangers try to keep interaction between visitors and penguins as little as possible and there are several strict rules in the park.
+The area has been protected since 1979, which helped a lot to increase the local population of Magellanic penguins.
+Park rangers try to keep interaction between visitors and penguins as little as possible, and there are several strict rules in the park.
 You’ll find that rangers patrol the area all the time to make sure everybody follows them.
-Park visitors are not allowed to touch penguins, to feed them, to scare them away, to come too close to penguins or their nests, to leave the boardwalks, or to make loud noises.
+Park visitors are not allowed to touch penguins, to feed them, to scare them away, to come too close to penguins or their nests, leave the boardwalks, or make loud noises.

-If penguins want to cross a boardwalk visitors must give them the way and wait till they finish crossing, there are even special signs “Ceda el Paso al Penguin” (Give way to a penguin) along the boardwalks.
-Other local animals such as elephant seals, guanacos, ostriches, armadillos, hares as well as dolphins and whales can be seen in the park as well.
+If penguins want to cross a boardwalk, visitors must give them the way and wait till they finish crossing.
+There are even special signs “Ceda el Paso al Penguin” (Give way to a penguin) along the boardwalks.
+Other local animals, such as elephant seals, guanacos, ostriches, armadillos, hares, dolphins, and whales, can be seen in the park.
 Tourists can get a lot of information about Magellanic penguins and their behavior at the visitor’s center at the park entrance.
-The reserve can be visited as a day trip from Puerto Madryn – the closest big town, about 170 km away.
+The reserve can be visited on a day trip from Puerto Madryn – the closest big town, about 170 km away.

 7. Kiss a Giraffe at the Giraffe Center in Nairobi, Kenya

-The Giraffe Center in Kenya’s capital city has been rescuing orphaned giraffes since the 70’s.
-The African Fund for Endangered Wildlife (A.F.E.W.) is non profit Kenyan organization.
-A.F.E.W was founded in 1979 with their main goal to educate Kenyan school children on their country’s wildlife and environment.
-After seeing a need to rescue, rehabilitate, and breed the Rothschild Giraffe they opened The Giraffe Center in 1983.
+The Giraffe Center in Kenya’s capital city has been rescuing orphaned giraffes since the 70s.
+The African Fund for Endangered Wildlife (A.F.E.W.) is a Kenyan nonprofit organization.
+A.F.E.W was founded in 1979 to educate Kenyan school children on their country’s wildlife and environment.
+After seeing a need to rescue, rehabilitate, and breed the Rothschild Giraffe, they opened The Giraffe Center in 1983.

-It’s not just school children that can visit though.
-The Giraffe Center is open to visitors who want to come lean, feed, and even kiss earth’s tallest creatures.
-You are only allowed to feed the Giraffes special food pellets made of corn, wheat, grass and molasses.
-In my opinion no visit to Nairobi is complete without stopping here and seeing these magnificent creatures up close.
+It’s not just school children that can visit, though.
+The Giraffe Center is open to visitors who want to lean, feed, and kiss earth’s tallest creatures.
+You are only allowed to feed the Giraffes special food pellets made of corn, wheat, grass, and molasses.
+No visit to Nairobi is complete without stopping here and seeing these magnificent creatures up close.

 8. Swimming with Humpback Whales in Tonga

-Whales have always been my favorite animal and any chance I could get to go whale watching I would do it.
-When I heard you could actually swim with humpback whales in Tonga I jumped at the opportunity.
+Whales have always been my favorite animal, and I would do any chance I could get to go whale watching.
+When I heard you could actually swim with humpback whales in Tonga, I jumped at the opportunity.

-There are several islands in Tonga where you can go swimming with the whales with the most popular being Va’vau.
+There are several islands in Tonga where you can swim with whales, the most popular being Va’vau.
 I went to the smaller island of Ha’apai because the flights worked better for me and my connection from New Zealand.

 I spent a week swimming with humpback whales.
-My first experience was with four large males on a heat run which is basically them showing off for the females.
-I watched them breech meters from me, swim on their backside and blow bubble underwater and sing.
+My first experience was with four large males on a heat run, basically showing off for the females.
+I watched them breech meters from me, swim on their backside, blow bubbles underwater, and sing.

-I am glad I was able to experience this wildlife encounter in a natural state where the whales felt comfortable enough to share the experience with us.
+I am glad I could experience this wildlife encounter in a natural state where the whales felt comfortable enough to share the experience with us.